-Prerequisite courses can be taken at any accredited junior or senior colleges.
-Please consult the Transfer Guide page for transferable courses from area community colleges.
+Prerequisite courses can be taken at any accredited higher education institution.
+Please consult the ABSN Transfer Guide page for transferable courses from area community colleges.

 There are 60 spaces available for each program start term in the spring and fall.

-Beginning Fall 2012, the Accelerated Bachelor of Science in Nursing program will be located at Loyola's Maywood Campus.
+The Accelerated Bachelor of Science in Nursing program is located at Loyola's Health Science Campus in Maywood, IL.

 Clinical rotations are completed at various hospitals and healthcare facilities in the Chicago Metropolitan area including but not limited to Loyola University Health System, Northwestern Memorial Hospital, Evanston Northwestern Healthcare, Rush North Shore Medical Center, Children’s Memorial Hospital, Mac Neal Health Network, and Advocate Lutheran General Hospital.

 Students begin clinical rotations at the beginning of their second semester.
-Students are randomly assigned a clinical location.
 Students complete a corresponding clinical rotation for every theory area of nursing covered in the program.